harryaskham/harryaskham.github.io/_docs/static-sites.md

 files work under `/preview/<branch>/<name>/` because all asset links are relative.
 Keep standalone HTML free of Jekyll front matter; these files are copied verbatim.
 Hidden/underscore paths and symlinks are intentionally disallowed by validation.
+This is static hosting, not a server-side SPA fallback: use hash routing or create real static entrypoints for deep links such as `/foo/settings/`.

 ## Local development and checks